root-project/web/for_developers/program_of_work/index.md

 toc_sticky: true
 ---

-The program of work is guided by the project vision laid out [here](https://indico.cern.ch/event/710739/contributions/2920120/attachments/1619048/2574778/ROOT_Vision_2020_-_SFT.pdf){:target="_blank"}, and documented for the relevant years in the following documents:
+The program of work for the ROOT project, documented for the relevant years in the following documents:

 ## 2023